-our Shareholders Combined Management Report Consolidated Financial Statements Add litional Inform Retail partners Distributors are a relevant group of stakeholders as they are involved in the daily shopping decisions of customers and can Participation in events, programs, campaigns and platforms offered by retailers on sustainability.
+Retail partners Distributors are a relevant group of stakeholders as they are involved in the daily shopping decisions of customers and can Participation in events, programs, campaigns and platforms offered by retailers on sustainability.
 Ongoing steer them towards more sustainable products.
-Our partnerships with retailers enable us to make the supply chain more sustainable while also meeting the needs and Participation in annual reporting via retail or third-party platforms; provision of our latest sustainability data. - expectations of consumers in an increasingly environmentally conscious market. - Investors Investors play a key role in the long-term performance of our company and are therefore a relevant stakeholder group.
+Our partnerships with retailers enable us to make the supply chain more sustainable while also meeting the needs and Participation in annual reporting via retail or third-party platforms; provision of our latest sustainability data. expectations of consumers in an increasingly environmentally conscious market.
+Strategic top level dialog on sustainability, e.g., top-to-top meetings; participation in annual discussion formats between sustainability experts.
+Investors Investors play a key role in the long-term performance of our company and are therefore a relevant stakeholder group.
 We convey our sustainability strategy and performance to investors to enable them to Annual/regular events based on the financial calendar at which sustainability information is also provided (Annual General Meeting, annual report publication, etc.).
 Several times per year make well-founded decisions as well as to understand their expectations of our company.
-Specific meetings with investors who specialize in sustainability and/or demand certain minimum standards. - Ongoing support from Investor Relations (responding to investor/rating queries; needs-based, topic-specific meetings with investors/rating agents on sustainability matters). - Annual participation in the CDP rating process. - Policy makers Policy makers are a relevant group of stakeholders as they shape the framework fo corporate and market development.
-We raise policy makers' awareness of the value chain for the beauty and body care industry and the key role played by the sector in both economic and societal terms. e of Beauty" alliance.
-The alliance's mission since January 2024 has been to foster a Ongoing Local communities The nature of our business means that we always operate in social spaces, which makes local communities and neighborhoods relevant stakeholders.
+Specific meetings with investors who specialize in sustainability and/or demand certain minimum standards.
+Ongoing support from Investor Relations (responding to investor/rating queries; needs-based, topic-specific meetings with investors/rating agents on sustainability matters).
+Annual participation in the CDP rating process.
+Policy makers Policy makers are a relevant group of stakeholders as they shape the framework for corporate and market development.
+We raise policy makers' awareness of the value chain for the beauty and body care industry and the key role played by the sector in both economic and societal terms.
+Cooperation with companies from the beauty and body care sector for the "Value of Beauty" alliance.
+The alliance's mission since January 2024 has been to foster a fundamental understanding of the beauty and body care industry in relation to the economy, sustainability and innovation, health and well-being, and society and culture.
+The alliance underscores the role of the industry in driving sustainability and climate action at European level, such as through sustainable sourcing of raw materials and product development, production, transportation, consumption, research and innovation.
+Ongoing Local communities The nature of our business means that we always operate in social spaces, which makes local communities and neighborhoods relevant stakeholders.
 We also consider the local communities directly linked with our value chain to be key stakeholders.
-We are local communities and being visible in the community (e.g., through the "Hanseatic Help" and "Die Arche" charities).
+We are Cooperation with various organizations at local level with the aim of giving back to the local communities and being visible in the community (e.g., through the "Hanseatic Help" and "Die Arche" charities).
 Ongoing therefore keen to make a contribution to social development, environmental protection, and climate change mitigation at local level.
 Activity directly in palm (kernel) oil cultivation areas with the aim of improving the local working and living conditions of farmers for the long term.